UPDATED: May 18, 2020

-is no public access allowed at our studios with the
+there is no public access allowed into our lab, studios or

 STATEMENT FROM TEAMWORK MEDIA LAB